The Ultimate 3-Day Chicago Adventure

 More travel plans

-Chicago on a Budget: The 5-Day Adventure
+Chicago on a Budget: A Day of Adventure

 Discovering Chicago's Windy Wonders on a Budget